About Fine Art

 Fine Art at Newcastle University is ranked first in The Sunday Times 2018 University Guide.

-Fine Art at Newcastle is home to some of the best researchers and artists working in the UK and across the globe.
+Newcastle University is a great place to study Fine Art and is home to some of the most interesting artists and researchers working in the UK.

-We commit to the full range of both traditional and emerging studio-based practices.
+We are committed to the full range of both traditional and emerging studio-based practices in Fine Art.
+We have staff working across painting, sculpture, drawing, performance, film and video, and installation.
 We encourage and expect students studying with us to:

 - question orthodoxies